Menna-shaaban/git-learning/README.md

-git learning
+git learning.
-lets make fancy checks
+lets make fancy checks.
+I am editing the README file.
+Adding some more details about the project